 In Japan even a DJ single was produced and distributed which by intention did not exist as a commercial record.
 The record shown contains two songs from the live album Chuck Berry Tokyo Session (EMI / East World WTP-90072, 1981).
 The 45rpm single was never sold commercially but only sent to radio stations.

 Another promotion-only single has been sent to radio stations in 2017 by Dualtone containing just the single song Big Boys from their upcoming album CHUCK.
 In the UK the album was distributed by Decca.
-They created two PR singles: one for Big Boys and a second containing an edited version of Wonderful Woman.
+They created three PR singles: one for Big Boys, a second containing an edited version of Wonderful Woman, and a third containing Lady B. Goode.
 In addition their not-for-resale CD of the album contained digital watermarks making it possible to uniquely identify every CD, song, and copy thereof.

 From Italy there are some not-for-sale records which seem not to be produced for radio use, but to be used in jukeboxes only.
 At least this is what the two Italian singles below say.
 CADET 2742 is the same as the original US single Tulane b/w Have Mercy, Judge and as such could be a normal DJ copy.
 Durium 7811 however is different.
 It contains the 1972 live version of Reelin' and Rockin', though shortened to 2:45 minutes.
 The usual single edit is approximately four and a half minutes long.
 And in contrast to the commercial single this record has Don't Ha Ha by Casey Jones on the flip side.
 This indeed does not look like a DJ Copy but as if produced exclusively for jukebox use.